raulb/ember-octane-workshop/notes/08-tracked-properties.md

   <input disabled={{this.isDisabled}} type="submit">
 ```

 We should also show some visual indication of whether this button is disabled.
-Replace the `"bg-grey"` class with a handlebars expression
+Replace the `"bg-teal"` class with a handlebars expression

 ```hbs
   <input